 Service-driven spending, in fact, looks solid in 2017, according to Deloitte.
 Trends show consumers are more than willing to pay for excellent experiences that live up to their expectations.

-For companies in travel and hospitality, here are a few insights from industry experts for elevating customer experiences—and along with it, business performance and brand reputation.
+For companies in travel and hospitality, here are a few insights from industry experts for elevating customer experiences—and along with them, business performance and brand reputation.

 For a traveler, a hassle-free trip begins long before taking a seat on an airplane or setting foot in a hotel.